-The 'Changing Me' Puzzle is all about coping positively with change and includes:
+The 'Changing Me' Puzzle is all about coping positively with change and includes: For more information about our RSE curriculum, see Appendices 1 and 2.

 Ages 3-5 Growing up: how we have changed since we were babies.
 Ages 5-6 Boys' and girls' bodies; correct names for body parts.
 Ages 6-7 Boys' and girls' bodies; body parts and respecting privacy (which parts of the body are private and why this is).
 Ages 7-8 How babies grow and how boys' and girls' bodies change as they grow older.
 Introduction to puberty and menstruation.
 Ages 8-9 Internal and external reproductive body parts.
 Recap about puberty and menstruation.
 Conception explained in simple terms.
 Ages 9-10 Puberty for boys and girls in more detail including the social and emotional aspects of becoming an adolescent.
 Conception explained in simple biological terms.
 Ages 10-11 Puberty for boys and girls revisited.
 Understanding conception to the birth of a baby.
 Becoming a teenager.